zhaocai/GoldenView.Vim/README.md

 ```

-The meaning of those keys are self-explaining.
+What the keys do is self-explanatory.
 A general workflow would be `<Plug>GoldenViewSplit` key to quickly and nicely split windows to the layout as below.
 Then you may open your files.

 ```
 ----+----------------+------------+---+